liam027/sfhs-public/README.md

 **Who made this?**

-You can see my personal site and other my other projects here:
+You can see my personal site and other projects here:

 https://liamharland.ca